 - use any knife in a threatening way (even a legal knife)

 In Scotland, 16 to 18 year olds are allowed to buy cutlery and kitchen knives.

 Lock knives are not classed as folding knives and are illegal to carry in public without good reason.
 Lock knives:

 - have blades that can be locked and refolded only by pressing a button

 - can include multi-tool knives - tools that also contain other devices such as a screwdriver or can opener

-For full details, click here to visit the GOV website.
+For full details, click here to visit the GOV.UK website.